-My first book, Industry: Bang on a Can and New Music in the Marketplace, will be published on February 22, 2021 by Oxford University Press.
+My first book, Industry: Bang on a Can and New Music in the Marketplace, is now available from Oxford University Press.

-You can pre-order it from Oxford’s website here.
+You can order it from Oxford’s website here.

 “In the past decade, William Robin has established himself not only as one of America’s most formidable younger musicologists but also as an incisive, eloquent writer in the public sphere.
 His study of Bang on a Can gives lavish evidence of his multisided brilliance: it is at once an absorbing historical narrative and an exacting work of critical analysis.
 No scholar or fan of contemporary American music can do without it.” — Alex Ross, author of The Rest Is Noise and Wagnerism

 “William Robin breaks important new ground with this thick historical and ethnographic description of how networks of ensembles, institutions, listeners, and new technologies come together to forge new experimental music communities and marketplaces.
 Much more than a history of a new music ensemble, this book incisively chronicles a larger movement aimed at revitalizing expression, reception, and diversity in contemporary American classical music.” — George E. Lewis, author of A Power Stronger Than Itself: The AACM and American Experimental Music